 Countries represented at the Festival this year include Boliv...

-Now, living in Houston for the last eight years, and an American Citizen, she is the founder and President of Casa Cultural de las Américas, in Houston, Texas a Non-profit Organization.
+Elizabeth Quila is a writer, journalist, psychologist and psychoanalyst.
+Now, living in Houston for the last ten years, she is the founder and Chairman of the Board of Casa Cultural de las Américas, in Houston, Texas a Non-profit Organization.

 She has obtained awards in Madrid, Guayaquil, Cuenca and Houston, both for her literary work as well as her work as a psychotherapist and pioneer of social projects in education and health.

 Publications in chronological order are: “La mirada ciega” (short stories), “Conjuros y Maldiciones”(novel), “Cristina”(novel), “Travesti de Almas”(short stories), “El Culto”(novel), “Oblivion” (poems), “El amante despiadado” (novel), “El pueblo de los ahogados”(novel)